Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

+\begin{enumerate} \item Build a conversation network among highly active users. \item Add weights for links between users where Weight = $|$Averaged out-sentiment of the node where the link starts$|$. \item Apply well-understood community classification methods on the network, using weights when allowed. \item Check which classification method returns the best results. \item (If needed) Apply clustering method (e.g., k-means), where the parameters for clustering are the average in-sentiment and average out-sentiment of users, to cluster communities together.
+Appendix~\ref{chap:IMR} shows the classification of the Irish Marriage Referendum network, which needs this step. \item Classify each community as prone to the yes-side or the no-side of the debate given the sentiment their users send to others. \item Validate the classification method with annotated data. \end{enumerate}

-To reinforce our point that communities in the Repeal the $8^\textrm{th}$ mentions mutual network are polarised, Figure~\ref{fig:fraction_links_comm}(a) shows the distribution of fractions of types of links by each user in the network.
-We observe that users tend to communicate to others in the same community and interact less with users in the opposite community.
-Figure~\ref{fig:fraction_links_comm}(b) shows that it is unlikely that yes users will mention a no user (as very few of them have links to no users).
+To reinforce our point that communities in the Repeal the $8^\textrm{th}$ mentions mutual network are polarised, Figure~\ref{fig:fraction_links_comm}~(a) shows the distribution of fractions of types of links by each user in the network.
+We observe that users tend to communicate with others in the same community and interact less with users in the opposite community.
+Figure~\ref{fig:fraction_links_comm}~(b) shows that it is unlikely that Yes users will mention a No user (as very few of them have links to No users).
 The opposite is still true, but to a lesser extent as there is a small number of No users who have links to the Yes side of the referendum.
-Given that we know, with a high degree of accuracy, not only the communities in which information originated but also how communities share information, we can use this to study how information spreads between the different communities.
+Given that we know, with a high degree of accuracy, the community structure and also how communities share information, we can analyse how information spreads inside and between communities.
 In the following section we do this by reconstructing the cascades of information diffusion.